nezaj/logs/fitness.md

 * Woke up ~10am
 * Did some morning chores and weekly catch up
 * Solid Run
-* Took it easy, watched some netflix and had a big cat nap
+* Took it easy, watched some Netflix and had a big cat nap

 ### Day 173 (Friday): 07/22/16
 Weight: 155.0